EECA-NZ/electrify-app/readme.md

 # Electrify App

 This repository contains the source code for the Electrify App, a FastAPI application designed to provide insights into household energy costs.
-It's designed to be easy to deploy both locally and as a Docker container.
+It's a prototype for an approach to deploying our models that is intended to make it easy to deploy them both locally and as a dockerized backend for our public tools.

 ## Prerequisites
 Before running the application, ensure you have Python and Docker installed on your system.
 Python 3.12 or higher is recommended.